ingram1107/aedile.nvim/README.md

 # aedile.nvim

-A plugin that open REPL in a split window according to the current buffer filetype
+A Neovim plugin that open REPL in a split window according to the current buffer filetype

 # Requirement